2.3.3sr2 – SRTC Procedure: Committees

 The purpose of the Graduation Committee is to ensure that the honor associated with graduation is conducted in an appropriately dignified laudatory commencement ceremony.

-The purpose of the Institutional Effectiveness Committee is to monitor the College’s research, evaluation, assessment, and planning processes.
-It also ensures that the results of research, evaluation, and assessment are used in planning and for the improvement of units, educational programs, and services.
+The purpose of the Institutional Effectiveness Assessment Committee is to assist with the implementation of the College’s research, evaluation, assessment, and planning processes by ensuring that the results of research, evaluation, and assessment are used in planning and for the improvement of administrative units, educational programs, and services.
 The Committee ensures that data is used in decision making and that planning and evaluation processes are in accordance with the requirements of the Technical College System of Georgia (TCSG) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The Committee also provides for a formal review of units, programs, and student learning outcome assessments.
+The Committee also provides for a formal review of administrative units, programs, and student learning outcome assessments.

 The purpose of the Safety Committee is to review and assess the various Southern Regional Technical College plans and procedures to determine opportunities to enhance the health and safety of its students, faculty, and staff on the main campus and all instructional sites.
 The Committee also recommends processes that address safety and the Georgia Emergency Management Agency (GEMA) Emergency Preparedness Plan.
 Based upon the Committee’s findings, appropriate recommendations will be presented to the President.